Countries blocking access to The Pirate Bay: Denmark

 On 5 February 2008, the district court of Frederiksberg, Copenhagen ruled that one of Denmark's largest ISPs, DMT2-Tele2, was assisting its customers in copyright infringement by allowing the use of The Pirate Bay, and that they were to block access to the site.
 Although the ISP had decided to challenge the verdict with support from the Danish Telecommunication Industries Association, they complied with it and blocked access to The Pirate Bay.
 The Pirate Bay reacted by creating an alternate site with instructions on how to work around the block, while the IFPI welcomed the block and encouraged other ISPs to follow suit.
 The verdict was affirmed in the Eastern High Court of Denmark on 26 November 2008.
 Following the court's decision, TDC, Denmark's largest ISP and owner of most of the cables, decided to block access to The Pirate Bay as a preventive measure.
 Other Danish ISPs have commented that they would prefer not to intervene in their customers' communication, but have reluctantly put the block in effect in order to avoid fines.
 Tele2's owner Telenor in turn appealed the high court verdict to the Supreme Court of Denmark, which in April 2009 accepted the case.
 In May 2010, the Court denied the appeal and ordered Telenor to continue blocking.

 Finland

-On 26 October 2011, the district court of Helsinki ruled that Elisa Oyj, one of the major internet service providers in Finland, must cease to provide copyrighted material from The Pirate Bay website by 18 November 2011 with the threat of a €100,000 fine.
+On 26 October 2011, the district court of Helsinki ruled that Elisa Oyj, one of the major ISPs in Finland, must cease to provide copyrighted material from The Pirate Bay website by 18 November 2011 with the threat of a €100,000 fine.
 On 9 January 2012, Elisa enabled DNS- and IP address–based ban to thepiratebay.org.
 Elisa has filed a complaint on the district court ruling.
 Even DNA and Telia (formerly Sonera) are blocking access after a ruling from District Court of Helsinki in 2012.
 Together these 3 operators, Elisa, Telia and DNA have over 80% of the Finnish internet operator market.